Yasuko Sakata

 Yasuko Sakata (坂田 靖子, Sakata Yasuko) is a Japanese manga artist.
 She is considered to be a successor to the Year 24 Group that is credited with renewing shōjo manga.
+Her works span a variety of genres and stlyes, from serious to comedy.
+She is known for her witty writing style, and an art style with a unique sense of simplicity and contrast.
+From her start writing doujinshi to leading the manga circle Lovely (ラヴリ) she has had widespread influence.

 Life

-She was born on 25 February 1953 in Osaka, Japan.
-She now lives in Kanazawa, Ishikawa Prefecture.
-Her official debut was with the work Saikon Kyousou Kyoku (再婚狂騒曲), published in Hana to Yume in 1975.
+Sakata was born on 25 February 1953 in Takatsuki, Osaka, Japan She now lives in Kanazawa, Ishikawa Prefecture.
+Her interest in manga began in kindergarten, as a child she was especially moved by by Hideko Mizuno.
+She founded the manga circle Lovely (ラヴリ) in her third year of middle school.
+At age 17 she became friends with Yukiko Kai.

+In 1971, as a fan of Moto Hagio, Sakata went to visit the "Ōizumi Salon", and ended up staying there and working as an assistant.
+By the mid 70s, her work was becoming popular among doujinshi readers, leading to her official debut with the work Saikon Kyousou Kyoku (再婚狂騒曲), published in Hana to Yume in 1975.
 In the late 1970s and early 1980s, she was involved in the yaoi dōjinshi movement, having co-coined the term "yaoi" with Akiko Hatsu.
 One of Sakata's dōjinshi, Loveri, was amongst the very first to be described as "yaoi".
-Her best known works are Jikan wo Warerani, Basil Shi no Yuuga na Seikatsu (The Elegant Life of Mr Basil), about a 19th-century British aristocrat, and Yamiyo no Hon (serialized 1982-1985 in Asahi Sonorama's Duo magazine).
+Her best known works are Jikan wo Warerani, Basil Shi no Yuuga na Seikatsu (The Elegant Life of Mr Basil), about a 19th-century British aristocrat, and Yamiyo no Hon (serialized 1982–1985 in Asahi Sonorama's Duo magazine).
 She won the Agency for Cultural Affairs Media Arts Festival Grand Prize in the Manga Division in 1997.
 Most of her work is short stories - as of 2003, one catalogue listed over 40 of her stories.
 The type of stories she tells include traditional Japanese ghost stories, science fiction, mysteries, and Western and Chinese stories.
 She is marked for her talent at "casually portraying" everyday life.